Did you know your credit card comes with more than one interest rate? When’s the last time you checked your rates?

 But one thing they can’t reverse is an increased APR.
 And that’s just what can happen if you make a late payment.

 Penalty rates can also occur if you go over your credit card limit.
 Either way, the new rate could be permanent.
-These rates can also be high.
-Take this example from Chase, which shows a 29.99% penalty APR.
+These rates can also be high, upwards of 29.99% variable.

 Not all credit card companies charge a penalty APR.
 It’s important to read the terms and conditions of any potential new credit card.